Arun Sagar: Koyyam Kotra (2011–12)

 TV9 Kannada hired Arun Sagar for a one-man-show on their channel focused on satire comedy in 2011.
 The show Koyyam Kotra was inspired from the popular show, The Week That Wasn't.
 Arun Sagar hosted the show, parodied many celebrities from the political and entertainment fields.
 The show had around 25-episode run and had become quite famous.
 Later in 2013, Arun Sagar was hired as a contestant for Season 1 of Bigg Boss Kannada by ETV Kannada, where he stood out as the runner-up of the season.

 Comedy Circle (2014)

-Arun Sagar, after coming out of Bigg Boss house, started another sketch comedy show on ETV Kannada named as Comedy Circle.
+Arun Sagar, after coming out of Bigg Boss house, started another sketch comedy show on ETV Kannada named Comedy Circle.
 Though this show appeared to be reincarnation of Maja with Sruja with all the recurring characters, it missed Srujan Lokesh on the show.
 The show was directed by Vijay Prasad again, and hosted by Arun Sagar initially.
 The casting was expanded for the show, which included Arun Sagar, Shalini, Mimicry Dayanand, Antony Kamal, Mimicry Gopi, Mithra and Girija Lokesh in the main cast.
 Arun Sagar became popular for his impersonation of female characters in the show.
 For unknown reasons, Arun Sagar was present only for first few episodes.
 Later, Shalini took up the hosting for Comedy Circle and the show successfully completed around 40 episodes.